 With regards to blocking out background noises, they work well.
 Traffic noise and snoring were blocked out which is what we’re looking for in earplugs for sleeping.
 However, if you have work or school the next day and have set an alarm don’t worry, alarms can still be heard.
 We found these earplugs to be very comfortable to wear throughout the night.
 Usually the longer the night wears on the more uncomfortable earplugs become, but with the LL-1 Laser Lite earplugs we’ve never had any problems.
 We’ve also had no problems with irritation that can occur with foam earplugs inserted directly into the ear canal.

 The Honeywell 3301105 Howard Leight LL-1 Laser Lite Foam Earplugs are available now at Safety Supplies.
-Call our friendly team today for further details and expert advice on all of your PPE and hearing protection needs.
+Call our friendly team today for further details and expert advice on all of your hearing protection, PPE and workwear needs.

 LL-1 Laser Lite Earplugs Fitting Instructions: